jliszka/jliszka.github.com/_posts/2013-11-07-effective-peer-reviews.md

 of changing people's words a little.
 Your fallback is that the reviewer gets final say as to what goes into their review.
 If you accidentally misrepresent them in what you type up, they have the opportunity to correct it.

 **Reorganizing is critical.** This is one step beyond editing.
-People retread the same topics and touch on the same themes throughout the interview.
+Reviewers will touch on the same themes multiple times throughout the interview.
 You'll just want to group together things that are related.
 You can do it by topic (technical skill, communication, leadership, getting things done, detail-oriented) or by subject (accomplishments, things they're good at, things to work on).
 But the point is that the review should lay out a coherent story and should not jump around between topics, even if that's what the reviewer did during the interview.